It seems ages ago, almost in another life, that I quit my job to become a performing musician, a flautist.

-I was discovering the possibilities of exploring Gayaki on the flute, with some minor modifications I made to my instrument.
+I was discovering the possibilities of exploring Gayaki on the flute, with some modifications I made to my instrument.
 This of course meant that I would have to develop the technique, and devote more time to the flute.

 I decided to quit the job, and plunge into the world of music.

 I enrolled for the Master’s degree in Music at the Centre for performing arts at Pune University.

 During the two years at the centre, I worked on the subject of listener education, and designed an elaborate “Music Acquaintance Program”, which was delivered as an extensive workshop with a vocalist friend.

 As to my own development as a flautist, I was getting restless.
 This phase of restlessness came to an abrupt end when I found my present Gurus: Pt Suresh Talwalkar to begin with and now Smt.
 Padma Talwalkar.
 In their Sahawas, I started finding answers to most of my questions and things started making sense.
 Terms like Taleem and Riyaz now found new meaning, and I started experiencing the power of, well, experience!

 The last few years have been most blissful.
 I tremendously enjoy my riyaz, each day beginning anew with a small challenge.
 Regular sessions with Padmatai ensure that the challenges keep coming.

 The Listener education work on the other side evolved into founding of Ragasphere, together with a dear friend, Nandu Kulkarni.
 The ragaquest section @ ragasphere.com houses a series of videos, which explain musical concepts, right from the fundamental elements of Swara and Laya, to the performance, vocal and instrumental.